chrissyFraser/vander-weele-farms-llc/README.md

 - From this directory run `docker-compose build`
 - Then run `docker-compose up`
 - Visit localhost:3000 through your browser and enjoy the site!
+- If you wish to sign up for the deployed webservice go to https://vander-weele-farms-llc.gitlab.io/vander-weele-farms-llc/signup

 ## Future plans for this project